digitaldangal/electron-folder-opener/README.md

 This is a little application based on Electron, based on the code of the [Electron quick start](https://github.com/electron/electron-quick-start) repo.

-It's goal is to enable the possibility to open local folders by clicking a button or a link on a web page.
+It's goal is to enable the possibility to open local folders in the native file explorer by clicking a button or a link on a web page.

 ## How do I use it ?